katerindelahoz/Inference-of-unate-Boolean-functions/README.md

 The objective of this repository is to:

-- Implement the exploratory compatibility algorithm described in the manuscript.
+- Implement the coverage and exploratory algorithms described in the article.
-- Construct and analyze discrepancy and coverage vectors.
-- Evaluate computational performance (execution time and resource usage).
-- Provide an experimental environment for testing unate Boolean function inference scenarios.

-This implementation prioritizes clarity, reproducibility, and computational transparency.
+- Share the codes to allow the community to validate and replicate the experiments presented in the article.

 ---